ChalmersGU-data-structure-courses/OpenDSA/RST/en/Hashing/HashAnal.rst

 keep performance good on the other.

 .. avembed:: Exercises/Hashing/HashAnalSumm.html ka
-   :long_name: Analysis of Closed Hashing Summary Exercise
+   :long_name: Analysis of Open Addressing Summary Exercise